• Home

 3. Things which will take place after.

-This brings us to chapter 4 and the things which will take place after this.
-Chapter 4 begins, "after these things."
+This brings us to chapter 4 and the things that will take place after this.
+Chapter 4 begins, "After these things."
 The first question is probably what things?
-The 7 churches were the "things" which are.
+The seven churches were the "things" which are.
 Chapter 4 transitions to a time "after these things".
-This is a time after the church but before the Lord rules; a time known as the tribulation.
+This is a time after the church but before the Lord rules.
+This transition time is known as the tribulation.
 This section begins in chapter 4 and extends to chapter 18.

 Is this transition showing us the end of the church age?
-The change is sudden, with the voice as a trumpet calling John to heaven, "Come up here."
-Immediately John found himself before the throne of God in heaven.
+The change is sudden, with the voice as a trumpet calling John to heaven, “Come up here.”
+Immediately, John found himself before the throne of God in heaven.
 Could this be John portraying, or acting out, what will happen to every Christian at the end of the church age?
 In addition, we see the church discussed in great detail in Revelation 2 and 3 but then it is not mentioned again from chapters 4 through 19 during this time of tribulation.
-Then, at the beginning of chapter 19 we see the same phrase as the beginning of chapter 4; 'meta touta', "After these things".
+Then, at the beginning of chapter 19, we see the same phrase as the beginning of chapter 4: “meta touta,” meaning after these things.
 Chapter 19 is another transition, moving the story out of the Tribulation.
 When we get there, we'll see Christ with His saints, the marriage supper of the lamb.

 1. Things which you have seen.